 Of important note, New Bremen is also a village of artists.
 New Bremen has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape New Bremen’s character.

-Because of many things, New Bremen is a great place for families with children to consider.
-First of all, many other families with children live here, making New Bremen a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, New Bremen has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+New Bremen is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, New Bremen’s overall crime rate is lower than average for the country.

-New Bremen is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, New Bremen does not have a public transit system used by locals to get to and from work.

 New Bremen is one of the most well-educated cities in the nation.
 43.20% of adults in New Bremen have at least a bachelor's degree.
 Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.